GeorgeWebDevCy/gn-tsiartas-spin-to-win/README.txt

 2. Custom styling applied to the modal interface.

 == Changelog ==

+= 2.3.2 =
+* Remove the desktop-only overlay so the shortcode output matches the responsive wheel shown before the regression.
+* Bump plugin metadata and documentation to version 2.3.2.

 = 2.3.1 =
 * Reintroduce the desktop-only QR reminder modal so desktop visitors know to scan the in-store code and play on mobile.